xiaogit00/covalent-docs/content/en/docs/network/network-operators/_index.md

 Network Operators may function in one or all of the live network roles.
 The roles have very different operational requirements and duties.
 It is expected that node-operators will self-select into the subset of roles that best suit their capabilities.

 Currently, whitelisted operators are only operating as Block-Specimen Producers.
 As the network is developed, this whitelist will expanded and over time, extinguished.
-Furthermore, as other roles beyond Block Specimen Producers are developed and go live, operators will be able to expand into such.
+Furthermore, as other roles beyond Block Specimen Producers are developed and go live, operators will be able to expand into those as well.

 {{< network-validators >}}